matth-x/MicroOcpp/README.md

 ## OCPP 2.0.1 and ISO 15118

 **The call for funding for the OCPP 2.0.1 upgrade has been opened.** The version 1.6 support has successfully been funded by private companies who share an interest in using this technology.
 OCPP is most often seen as a non-differentiating feature of chargers and is therefore perfectly suited for Open Source collaboration.
-If your company has an interest in the OCPP 2.0.1 upgrade, please use the contact details at the end of this page to receive a pitch with all advantages of joining the group of funders.
+If your company has an interest in the OCPP 2.0.1 upgrade, please use the contact details at the end of this page to receive more details about all advantages of participating in the funding campaign.

 ISO 15118 will improve the security and user-friendliness of EV charging.
 MicroOcpp facilitates the integration of ISO 15118 by handling its OCPP-side communication.
 This is already being validated at the moment.
 A public demonstration will follow with the first collaboration on an open OCPP 2.0.1 + ISO 15118 integration.